 For examples of projects previously supported by this program, please see our 2020 PIRI recipients.

 Type of Grants

-With these goals in mind, the Public Impact Research Initiative will support research activities with non-university partners in one of the two following categories:
+Publicly-engaged research can have an impact at varying scales and disciplines, with many different community partners.
+With the above program priorities in mind, the Public Impact Research Initiative will support research activities with non-university partners in one of the two following categories:

-Recipients of a Public Impact Research Initiative grant will receive up to $10,000 for proposed activities.
-Applications and supporting materials must be received by February 29, 2020.
-Given the purpose of the grant categories, it is expected that all funds will be distributed by March 26, 2020.
-Grant recipients will have up to one year to expend all funds.
+Recipients of a Public Impact Research Program grant will receive up to $10,000 for proposed activities.
+Applications and supporting materials must be received by February 26, 2021.
+Given the purpose of the grant categories, it is expected that all funds will be distributed in May-June 2021.
+Grant recipients are expected to budget for funds that they can spend within one year.